nvonpentz/go-blockchain/README.md

 # go-blockchain

 A simple implementation of a private peer-to-peer blockchain.
-There is no cryptocoin associated with this blockchain, it just the data structure.
+There is no cryptocoin associated with this blockchain, it just the data structure and network.

 ## Usage
 ```